On the Welfare of EIP-1559 with Patient Bidders: Model Extensions

-Case II: less than $p/2$ red transactions were scheduled by the end of time $p$.
-Now assume that another $p$ ``new'' transactions arrive at time $p+1$ each with value 2 and size 1.
-Since the total quantity scheduled in the first $p$ steps is at most $p+\Delta$ and since at most $p/2-1$ of this quantity has a value per unit of 2 and the rest have value 1, then during the first $p$ steps our online algorithm could have made at most $p + \Delta + p/2-1$ social welfare.
-In the second half, including the extra allowed $\Gamma$ steps, an upper bound to the social welfare that it can make is $2(p+\Delta+\Gamma)$.
-Thus the total welfare of our online algorithm is bounded from above by $7p/2 + O(\varepsilon)$ welfare.
-The Optimal clairvoyant algorithm could have scheduled only the red transactions during the first $p$ steps and then scheduled the new transactions in the next $p$ steps for a total welfare of $4p$.
+Case II: less than $(p+1)/2$ red transactions were scheduled by the end of time $p+1$.
+Now assume that another $p+1$ ``new'' transactions arrive at time ${p+2}$ each with value 2 and size 1.
+Since the total quantity scheduled in the first $p+1$ steps is at most $(p+1)+\Delta(T)$ and since at most $(p+1)/2-1$ of this quantity has a value per unit of 2 and the rest have value 1, then during the first $(p+1)$ steps our online algorithm could have made at most $(p+1) + \Delta(T) + (p+1)/2-1$ social welfare.
+In the second half, including the extra allowed $\Gamma(T)$ steps, an upper bound to the social welfare that it can make is $2((p+1)+\Delta(T)+\Gamma(T))$.
+Thus the total welfare of our online algorithm is bounded from above by $7(p+1)/2 + O(\varepsilon\cdot p)$ welfare.
+The optimal offline algorithm could have scheduled a green transaction in round 1, then the $p$ red transactions during the next $p$ steps and then scheduled the new transactions in the next $(p+1)$ steps for a total welfare of $1+2p+2(p+1) = 4p+3$.
 The ratio between these amounts is $7/8+O(\varepsilon)$.
-Choosing $\varepsilon$ small enough that this amount is less than $1/10$ concludes the proof of the theorem. \end{proof}
+Choosing $\varepsilon$ small enough that this amount is less than $9/10$ (and thus the loss is at least $1/10$) concludes the proof of the theorem. \end{proof}